Marco Maugeri - My house in Sicily

 You also need to confirm that it has the so-called “agibilità” or “SCA” (suitability for living purposes), certifying that it was built with the proper permits and meets standards for hygiene, healthcare, structural safety, and energy efficiency.
 Without this certification, reselling your house could become troublesome and costly.

-Regarding the agibilità, also consider that for houses built before 1967, agibilità generally does not exist; therefore, it is advisable to obtain a substantial regularity certificate from an expert (architect, engineer, or surveyor) before purchasing.
-If you renovate the house with significant modifications, you must obtain agibilità regardless of whether the house was built before 1967.
+Regarding agibilità, note that it is generally not required for houses built before 1967.
+Therefore, it is advisable to obtain a substantial regularity certificate from an expert (architect, engineer, or surveyor) before purchasing.
+However, if you carry out significant renovations, you must obtain agibilità, regardless of whether the house was built before 1967.

 1 euro houses